bestMUsman/V2ube/README.md

 ===================

 ### What does it do?
 An app which allows people to create different rooms where people can chat in real-time.
 It also allows users to enter the video url and watch videos together with synchronize functionality.
-It also allow users to move the pause, play, and move the video time forward or backward for everyone in the room.
+It also allow users to pause, play, and move the video time forward and backward for everyone in the room, enabling everyone in the room to experience the same video scene together.

 ### How to use it?
  - Go to the website
  - Click on Create Room Button
  - Enter the Room Name and Video Url